 From our years of experience, we have come across re-entry permits that got rejected.
 In most cases, this happens to PRs who do not stay in Singapore for a significant amount of time after being granted PR status.
 One main reason for this is that the government approves an application with the hope that the individual commits and contributes to the country.
 If you have been spending most of your time in the country and are consistent with your contributions, your renewal application is less likely to be rejected.

 We highly recommend for you to contact us to help you assess your eligibility.
 If there are any reasons for us to believe that you are ineligible for a Singapore PR application, we will not take up your case.
 Instead, we will provide you with tips on how to build a stronger case for future applications.
-You are always welcomed at Paul Immigrations when you meet the requirements.
+You are always welcome at Paul Immigrations when you meet the requirements.
 This helps us ensure that potential clients do not feel discouraged when they are unsuccessful in their attempts.

 ICA has made it a point not to disclose the exact reasons for the approval or rejection of Permanent Resident applications.
 This ensures that others do not modify their documents or submissions falsely in an attempt to cheat the system.
 Thus, it is difficult to pinpoint the reason behind each rejection.
-Nonetheless, our team has years of experience, proven expertise to help you understand, and negotiate the different factors that could potentially affect your case.
+Nonetheless, our team has years of experience, proven expertise to help you understand and negotiate the different factors that could affect your case.

 Before 2009, it was easier to get an approval.
 However, many people took advantage of it as a way to make money — instead of contributing to Singapore, they used it to invest in property as a steady stream of passive income.
 To avoid flouting any rules, they occasionally returned to Singapore and treated the country as a holiday home.
 This led to the Singapore government’s response by cracking down on the approval process to prevent others from gaming the system, and profiting from it.
 When the immigration officers look through the submissions, they will be extremely selective.